ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

    - Returns `204 NO CONTENT`
    - Description:
      - FIS finds the matching `FileUnderInterrogation` in its database based on the `file_id` (or raises an error).
-     - If `InterrogationReport.passed` is True, FIS publishes an `InterrogationSuccess` event.
+     - If `InterrogationReport.passed` is True, FIS:
+       - Sends the encrypted `InterrogationReport.secret` to the EKSS.
+       - Updates `FileUnderInterrogation.secret_id` with the value obtained from EKSS.
+       - Publishes an `InterrogationSuccess` event.
      - If `InterrogationReport.passed` is False, FIS publishes an `InterrogationFailure` event.
      - FIS sets both `FileUnderInterrogation.interrogated` and `FileUnderInterrogation.can_remove` to True